The Ulysses 2.2 Team

 Gráinne Pollak - Ulysses 2.2 Project Manager

 Gráinne Pollak is a multilingual theatre & dance producer and arts administrator from Dublin.
 She holds an MA in Arts Administration and Cultural Policy from Goldsmiths, University of London, and has produced new work & international tours for organisations & festivals across Ireland and the UK, including Sadler’s Wells Theatre, Rambert, the Gate Theatre, LIFT (London International Festival of Theatre) and Dublin Fringe Festival.
-She has worked with a diverse range of artists & companies across theatre, dance and music including: Lloyd Newson (DV8), Jorge Puerta Armenta & Clémentine Deluy (Pina Bausch Foundation); Germaine Acogny (École des Sables); Malou Airaudo; Lola Arias & HETPALEIS (for LIFT); Roddy Doyle, Yael Farber, Nancy Harris & Camille O’Sullivan (for the Gate Theatre); and Tonnta Music.
+She has worked with a diverse range of artists & companies across theatre & dance including: Lloyd Newson (DV8), Jorge Puerta Armenta & Clémentine Deluy (Pina Bausch Foundation); Germaine Acogny (École des Sables); Malou Airaudo; Lola Arias & HETPALEIS (for LIFT); and Selina Cartmell, Roddy Doyle, David Eldridge, Yael Farber, Nancy Harris & Camille O'Sullivan (for the Gate Theatre).
 She has worked in arts administration roles in venues across Dublin including Science Gallery International, Dublin Theatre Festival, the Abbey Theatre, the Ark and the National Concert Hall.

 Stephen Bourke - Ulysses 2.2 Production Manager